 Cabral added that “a limited number of personnel running the testing center and operating the contact tracing program will have access to test results.
 In addition, the Broad Institute will report results to the CT Department of Public Health.”
 Cabral also indicated that the process for pre-arrival employee testing had not yet been finalized and would be released in early August.

 DiChristina added that he is “grateful for your support and partnership in this work” and added that he looks “forward to seeing the campus come to life with energy.”

-The Tripod contacted DiChristina after this article’s publication for comment and clarification and will update if comment is received.
+The Tripod contacted DiChristina after this article’s publication for comment and clarification, which was published in a separate article on Aug.
+8.